arangodb/docs/3.11/foxx-reference-modules-queues.md

 `queues.create(name, [maxWorkers]): Queue`

 Returns the queue for the given name.
-If the queue does not exist, a new queue with the given name will be created.
-If a queue with the given name already exists and maxWorkers is set, the queue's maximum number of workers will be updated.
+If the queue does not exist, a new queue with the given name is created.
+If a queue with the given name already exists and `maxWorkers` is set, the queue's maximum number of workers is updated.
-The queue will be created in the current database.
+The queue is created in the current database.

 **Arguments**